-- 5.27 It is common for homeowners to create a hardstanding or extend an existing area to enable the parking of private cars 'off-street'.
+- 5.26 Similarly, the Council may resist proposals for extensions that result in the loss of off-street car parking spaces.
+Large extensions providing additional bedrooms may lead to additional parking spaces being required.
+Suffolk County Council parking guidance standards should therefore be checked. - 5.27 It is common for homeowners to create a hardstanding or extend an existing area to enable the parking of private cars 'off-street'.
 Although this is considered to be a relatively minor operation, developments such as this can require planning permission and it is important that homeowners check with the planning department prior to commencing work. - 5.28 The key issue is whether dropped kerbs are being extended onto a classified road, and how surface water is drained from the new area of hard surfacing.
 Where new areas of hardsurfacing are created and water is able to flow freely into the roads outside the dwelling, it can contribute to flash flooding and therefore should be resisted.
-The government has produced a guide27 on how to design hardstandings to prevent this from happening, and consideration must be given to using permeable materials, and/or grassed or planted strips for allowing this water to soakaway naturally. - 5.29 When creating parking areas to the front of dwellings care should be taken to ensure that visibility to the highway is adequate.
-High walls or fences can impede the visibility of pedestrians and other road users, and adequate space should be created to ensure vehicles can move safely from the site.
-Dropped kerbs should not impede other rights of way, accesses or the optimum siting of a bus stop. - 5.30 Hardstandings can also result in a street appearance that is over dominated by cars, which can affect the site and its surroundings if repeated.
+The government has produced a guide on how to design hardstandings to prevent this from happening, and consideration must be given to using permeable materials, and/or grassed or planted strips for allowing this water to soakaway naturally. - 5.29 When creating parking areas to the front of dwellings care should be taken to ensure that visibility to the highway is adequate.
+High walls or fences can impede the visibility of pedestrians and other road users, and adequate space should be created to ensure vehicles can move safely from the site. - 5.30 Hardstandings can also result in a street appearance that is over dominated by cars, which can affect the site and its surroundings if repeated.
 It is important therefore to ensure that trees and areas of planting are retained and boundary treatments are kept where possible.
 Off street parking in forecourts and gardens that result in the loss of tree(s) of amenity value (including street trees) would be resisted.
 This will help to keep the attractive qualities of the property and to soften the overall appearance of the hardsurfacing.
-If undertaken correctly the integration of hardstandings to the front of properties can be achieved with minimal effect on the appearance of the property.
+If undertaken correctly the integration of hardstandings to the front of properties can be achieved with minimal affect on the appearance of the property.